prog4biol/soc2020/sort_by_pvalue/README.md

 ENSGALG00000011551	JCHAIN	6.47982639371527e-144	-1.7
 ENSGALG00000002911	MOXD1	1.29318024850042e-142	-2.4
 ```
-Looks better.
+ - Looks better.
 Scientific values look appropriately sorted.
-What about the other end of the list
+ -  What about the other end of the list?

+Review other end of the sorted file using a reverse sort or tail of the orginal sort:
 ```
 $ cat E-MTAB-2754-analytics.tsv | grep -v -e "\tNA\t" | sort -r -g -t$'\t' -k3 | head
 ENSGALG00000035699	MARCHF6	0.999851391175025	0